-Due to the recent spike in COVID-19 cases in the San Antonio area, Mitchell Lake Audubon Center will be closed through July 30.
-A date to reopen has not been set.
+Due to the recent spike in COVID-19 cases in the San Antonio area, Mitchell Lake Audubon Center continues to be closed.
+A tentative reopen date is set for Friday, September 4.

 As a science-based conservation organization, we are using the best science available, along with input from the National Audubon Society and local partners, to determine the safest way to reopen without putting our staff, visitors, and volunteers at risk.
 We will continue to update this area with information as it becomes available.
 Thank you.

 While we are practicing social distancing and staying at home, why not enjoy some online activities or learn some birding skills?
 We will continue to post updated content on our YouTube and Facebook channels.
 Also, check out fun and educational activities at Audubon for Kids, available in both Spanish and English!
 There is a new bird-related theme each week with activities for kids of all ages.